asi-uniovi/malloovia/docs/index.rst

           repeats: [2, 1, 1]

 See :ref:`background` for details about the problem that Malloovia is solving.
-See :ref:`usage` for details about the high-level Malloovia API, and :ref:`Documentation for developers <developers>` for details about the implementation.
+See :ref:`usage` for details about the python and YAML interfaces, and :ref:`API documentation <api>` for details about the implementation.

 * Free software: MIT license